 You must record everything you do and observe as you carry out your experiment.
 Use a hardcover laboratory notebook for this purpose.
 Do not copy the procedure from the laboratory manual.
 Keep your notebook neat.
 Your notebook will be checked periodically.

 Formal lab reports should be written using the format given in your laboratory manual.
-Unless instructed otherwise, the lab reports are due at the end of the lab.
+Unless instructed otherwise, the lab reports are due on Fridays at 10:00 AM.
 NO LATE LAB REPORTS ARE ACCEPTED.

 TENTATIVE LABORATORY SCHEDULE